 With a permanent residence permit or permanent right of residence, you can reside and work in Norway indefinitely.
 You will also be given extra protection against expulsion.
 You must have stayed in Norway for the past three years and have held residence permits that form the basis for a permanent residence permit.

 You must have held valid permits throughout the three-year period and still hold one when you apply for a permanent residence permit.
-Note that study permits do not count towards permanent residence.
+Note that time spent living in Norway under a study permit does not count towards the time needed for permanent residence.

 You must have completed tuition in the Norwegian language and social studies and meet the requirements that apply to you or be able to document that you have been granted an exemption by the municipality (applies if you are between the ages of 16 and 55).
 If you immigrated to Norway as a family member of an EU/EEA citizen, there is a different system.
 More details here.

 As an au pair, you can improve your language skills and learn about Norwegian society by living with a Norwegian family.
 In return, you will provide services such as light housework and/or child care for the host family.

 You must be between the ages of 18 and 30, and cannot have any children of your own.
 It must be likely that you will return to your home country at the end of your stay in Norway, and the circumstances in your home country must also indicate that you can return.
 Learn more here.

 You can apply for protection (asylum) if you are persecuted or if you fear persecution or inhumane treatment in your home country.
 Norway has several different procedures for asylum applicants, depending on circumstances.